Skip to main content

 Test Connections

-Verify servers work before using them in production playbooks
+Verify connections work before using them in production playbooks